 authentication The process of verifying the authenticity of a user or client before allowing access to a network system or service.

-auditing policy The auditing policy determines which events are logged on host running Microsoft to as the legacy-syslog protocol.
+auditing policy The auditing policy determines which events are logged on host running Microsoft of the message text.

 Windows operating systems.